leaningtech/labs/src/content/blog/branch-hinting.md

 A JIT compiler for a native platform would emit machine code directly, and do this optimizations manually.

-When compiling to WebAssembly though, this is not possible, because of its restrictions around control flow: with the exception of loops, in WebAssembly all predecessors of a block come before the block itself syntactically, with the exception of loops.
+When compiling to WebAssembly though, this is not possible, because of its restrictions around control flow: in WebAssembly all predecessors of a block come before the block itself syntactically, with the exception of loops.
 There are ways of going around this, but the resulting code will have some overhead that would defeat the purpose.
 (See the motivation page on the proposal repo for a more in-depth explanation).

 But the final machine code is produced by the engine, so if only we could pass a hint to it, akin to `[[unlikely]]` in C++, we could solve this issue by delegating optimal code ordering to the engine itself.